curvenote/docs/content/publish/submitting-your-work.md

 This like: https://sites.curvenote.com/build/018ee71b-9d20-760c-9090-d9e43d674112 to the _"build"_ information for your submission.

-The build page lists some of the metadata from your submission, includes a _Preview_ link and lists all of the passing and failing checks on your submission.
+The build page lists some of the metadata from your submission, includes a {term}`preview` link and lists all of the passing and failing checks on your submission.
 Additional detail and documentation is included for each check, which you can use to resolve remaining issues or satisfy optional requirements from the venue.

 ```{figure} images/curvenote-build-page.png
 The build page for the `--draft` submission, although all submissions will generate a associated build page where you can access the preview and check summary.